realraum/noc/ansible/README_vault.md

 ```

 This will remove the key from the keyring stored inside the repository and
-reencrypt the secret to unlock the vault for all remaining keys inside the
+re-encrypt the secret to unlock the vault for all remaining keys inside the
 keyring.

 You can find out the key ID using the command: